How I use a to-do list (featuring Things 3)

-In our case with the book, it wouldn’t be ‘remind to a friend’ (to remind – why?), but ‘return the book.’
-Or not ‘call a hairdresser,’ but ‘make an appointment for a haircut.
+In our case with the book, it wouldn’t be ‘remind to a friend’ (to remind – why?), but ‘take the book back.’
+Or not ‘call a barber,’ but ‘make an appointment for a haircut.
 Or not ‘remind Tim about the prepayment,’ but ‘get prepaid for the project from Tim.’
 Feel the difference?
 Such simple wording changes allow you to focus on the real purpose of a particular task.

-Next, I’ll show you concrete examples of how it all looks and works, so I’ll tell you about the application I use as well.
+Next, I’ll show you concrete examples of how it all looks and works, and I’ll also tell you about the application I use.

 Over the years, I’ve used various programs: Apple Reminders, Things, Trello, Todoist, Monday, Wunderlist, and some others I can’t remember the names of.
 Right now I like Things the best.

 May not be right for you.